 If you’ve ever been to the supermarket or a big-box chain for one item, and while waiting in line you picked up a chocolate bar, drink, and maybe even a random assortment of ‘must-have’ home furnishings, toys or clothing items, then you’ll know firsthand that point of sale marketing works!

-It plays into impulse purchases, unplanned purchases with little thought attached, but can also help target those who are short on time, indecisive or just unaware that certain products or services even existed.
+It plays into impulse purchases and unplanned purchases with little thought attached, but it can also help target those who are short on time, indecisive, or just unaware that certain products or services even exist.

-Large chains spend lots of money and resources perfecting their POS marketing and there’s usually a very good reason why certain food and beverage items, together with a seemingly random assortment of clothing, toys and novelty items are placed where they are.
+Large chains spend a lot of money and resources perfecting their point of sale marketing, and there’s usually a very good reason why certain food and beverage items, along with a seemingly random assortment of clothing, toys, and novelty items, are placed where they are.

 You can take some tips from the big players and think about what items you’re placing near the checkout, how accessible they are to guests and how they are displayed.